apollographql/apollo-ios/docs/source/tutorial/tutorial-pagination.md

   launches(after:$cursor) {
 ```

 Build the application so the code generation picks up on this new parameter.
-You'll see an error for a non-exhaustive switch, but this is something we'll fix shortly.
+You'll still see one error for a non-exhaustive switch, but this is something we'll fix shortly.

 Next, go back to `LaunchesViewController.swift` and update `loadLaunches()` to be `loadMoreLaunches(from cursor: String?)`, hanging on to the active request (and nil'ing it out when it completes), and updating the last received connection: